alanm20/SH3_chr/README.md

 8. Switch back to object mode. repeat step 5,6,7 for each new outfit mesh to give all of them bone weights.
 9. suppose new outfit has 3 meshes. you need to find and replace 3 meshes in Heather model.
 In Blender outliner panel click on the + icon of a mesh to see the mesh data block (upside down triangle icon) name.
 It will have name like "Mesh_0_?". suppose Mesh_0_3, Mesh_0_6 , Mesh_0_11 are original outfit mesh. write down these name and you can delete these 3 meshes. next step will replace them with new mesh.
 10. expand the new outfit mesh + icon. and right click on mesh data block and choose rename.
 Give the 3 new outfit mesh the name Mesh_0_3, Mesh_8_6 and Mesg_0_11.
-11. If you still have old outfit meshes that you don't need. just simply delete that old mesh. you cannot add new mesh name. just replace existing one.
+11. If you still have old outfit meshes that you don't need. just simply delete that old mesh.
+You cannot add new mesh.
+Can only replace or delete existing one.
-12. Hide the amature and "weight source" object and any object that does not belong to the chacater.
+12. Hide the amature and "weight source" object and any object that does not belong to the character.
 Choose File menu/Export/glIF 2.0 format.
 13. Set these export options.
-Format->"glTF separated(.gltf + .bin + textures)", Include->Limts To " check "Visble Objects", "Geometry"-> Check "Apply Modifiers"
+Format->"glTF separate(.gltf + .bin + textures)", Include->Limit to: check "Visble Objects", "Geometry"-> Check "Apply Modifiers"
 14. Specific a file name and a new folder location and click on "Export glTF 2.0" button to export.
 15. In Noesis , navigate to and load new exported glTF file. you should see the modified outfit.
 Choose "Export from Preview" and select a new foler to and file name (chhaa.mdl in this case )for the exported mdl.
 Set "Main output type" to ".mdl - Silent Hill 3 3D Mesh (PC)".
 Click on "Export" button.
 You will see a prompt asking the file locate of the original mdl you are replacing. choose "Browser" and  navigate and select "Silent Hill 3/data/data/pcchar/pl/chhaa.mdl". click ok to export.
 16. Check for errors in the export message box.
 Typical error is mdl exporter found more than 3 vertex bone weights in the new mesh, which you need to make sure you set Bone weight "Limit Total" to 3 in Blender.